 This method of attestation determination proposes the exchange of TN authorization information between TNSPs and OSPs in the administrative plane by means of electronic “TN Letter of Authorization” documents, with records tied to verified enterprise identities.
-Entities that participate in the authorization process will have commonly recognizable identity verified through a process similar to web “Extended Validation” (an EV identity) and will use PKI credentials in the administrative procedure that tie to this verified identity and can be tracked by TNSPs and OSPs that may have only an indirect relationship with the entities.
-Where required, this method also uses the EV identity and associated Public Key Infrastructure (PKI) credentials as part of a SHAKEN-like Authentication Service/Verification Service (AS/VS) transaction to allow the OSP to authenticate the indirectly known entity originating a call and to match that entity to a TN authorization record established via the TNLoA exchange.
+Each entity that participates in the authorization process will have a commonly recognizable identity verified through a process similar to web “Extended Validation” (an “EV identity”) and will use Public Key Infrastructure (PKI) credentials tied to this identity in the administrative procedure.
+The EV identity and its associated TN authorizations can be tracked by TNSPs and OSPs that may have only an indirect relationship with the entity.
+Where required, this method also uses the EV identity and associated PKI credentials as part of an Authentication Service/Verification Service (AS/VS) transaction to allow the OSP to authenticate an indirectly known entity originating a call and to match that entity to a TN authorization record established via the TNLoA exchange.
+The AS/VS transaction may utilize a base PASSporT or RCD PASSporT signed by the indirectly-known calling entity with EV credentials.
 The enterprise-level identity information is consumed by the customers and service providers involved in the TNLoA exchange and the attestation determination and do not need to be forwarded through the IP-based service provider network to the terminating party.

-This proposal is still being developed and draft details are contained in – IPNNI-2020-00035R00.3
+This proposal is still being developed and draft details are contained in – IPNNI-2020-00035R00.2